Te Kāhui Takutai Moana (Marine and Coastal Area)

 Protecting the interests of all New Zealanders in the marine and coastal area

 The Marine and Coastal Area (Takutai Moana) Act 2011 acknowledges the importance of the marine and coastal area to all New Zealanders and provides for the recognition of the customary rights of iwi, hapū and whānau in the common marine and coastal area.
 Public access to the common marine and coastal area is guaranteed by the Act.
 Te Kāhui Takutai Moana reports to the responsible Minister, Hon Andrew Little.

 What customary interests are

-Iwi, hapū or whānau group can get recognition of two types of customary interest under the Marine and Coastal Area Act
+Iwi, hapū or whānau groups can get recognition of two types of customary interests under the Marine and Coastal Area Act